georgialoper/vanilla-extract-codemash-2023/pages/11_future.md

  <!-- There is a very interesting PR against vanilla-extract that enables doing this for their Vite plugin, hopefully this can be adopted soon and rolled out to all their plugins.

- For now, the solution is to be discerning about what properties, values, and conditions you use to create Atomic CSS classes with createSprinkles.
+ For now, the solution is to be discerning about what properties, values, and conditions you use to generate Atomic CSS classes with createSprinkles.
  -->

 ---